tylim88/Create-Prisma-App/README.md

 ## Important

-Primsa v1.28 is breaking change and this app v1.5.0 is intend to fit the change
+Primsa v1.28 is breaking change and this template v1.5.0 is intended to fit the change
 details: https://github.com/prisma/prisma/issues/3359#issuecomment-465934053

 ## Installation: